25Jayesh10/Data_Lineage_Analyzer/document/procedures.md

 ### Business Logic

-The stored procedure `sp_process_and_log` performs two distinct business functions.
-First, it calculates the sum of orders for a specified client within a given date range by calling the `sp_sum_client_orders` procedure.
-Second, regardless of the client or date range provided, it logs all HR employees by executing the `log_hr_employees` procedure.
-The procedure's overall purpose is to provide both client-specific order aggregation and a consistent HR employee log, potentially for reporting or auditing purposes.
-The seemingly unrelated logging action suggests a design that may benefit from refactoring to separate these distinct business processes into individual procedures.
+This stored procedure processes client order data and generates an HR employee log.
+It calculates a sum of orders for a specified client within a given date range and then logs all HR employees, regardless of the client or date parameters.
+The procedure's output consists of the order summation and an HR employee log;  it doesn't directly return values.

 ---